Mid+One

 is a method from the Attacker

-class that take a decision base on previous datapoints.
+class that take a decision base on previous data points.

 Tick&Predict